srajpaudel/Nutrition-Habits-Survey-Form/README.md

 # Nutrition-Habits-Survey-Form
 This project is a web-based survey designed to gather insights into participants' nutrition habits.
 It includes questions about dietary preferences, supplement use, and more.
 The survey is built using HTML, CSS for styling, and JavaScript for form validation and submission handling.
+A screenshot of the preview screen is present in the repository.